How can you have a blog called Couple Money without discussing the topic of joint vs separate accounts?

 - Gas/Food: I enjoy eating out for lunch with friends occasionally.
 I can treat others and not worry about bouncing a the joint checking account.

-We can access each other’s individual accounts in an emergency.
-Some people may feel that our individual accounts aren’t ‘separate enough’ since we can access them in an emergency and share the paperwork.
-Others may think we’re weird to be married and have separate accounts at all.
+Some people may feel that our individual accounts aren’t ‘separate enough’ while others may think we’re weird to be married and have separate accounts at all.

 I see having both types of accounts as being a plus for our family and while I’m sure it’s not perfect, it’s doing well.

 I’d love to hear how you keep your family’s budgeting system.